tushar-sharma/tushar-sharma.github.io/_posts/2022-09-06-review-ilios-crafted-greek-restaurant.md

 Order service was quick.
 Gyro was good but the Chicken soup was bit salty for my taste.
 Quantity was decent enough for a meal.
 I spent around $13.58 including the tip.

-I would return to this restaurnt to try another meal.
+I would return to this restaurant to try another meal.